Bertie and Sarah Cloake's family history

 The Southern Family

-On her mother's side, the Southerns were humble folk of the southeastern parishes, laborers and fishermen eking out a living under the vast skies near Landrake and Rame.
+On her mother's side, the Southerns were humble folk of the southeastern parishes, labourers and domestic workers eking out a living under the vast skies near Landrake and Rame.
+Census records show Southern relatives in service at St Germans and Polbathic even before Eliza’s marriage.

 Eliza Southern, born circa 1860–1862, embodied this practicality.
-She wed William Couling in the early 1880s, likely in St Germans, and together they raised a brood of seven children in St Neot.
+She wed William Couling in the early 1880s, likely in St Germans, and together they raised a brood of seven surviving children between St Neot and the Polbathic area, knitting together the Couling, Toll and Southern lines into one extended rural family.

 Sarah's grandparents William and Emma (nee Toll) Couling